 7700 W. Bopp Road, Tucson, Arizona 85735

 Tucson is located in southern Arizona and has been called a great place to retire and live a simple life.
-It has a distinct Southwestern flavor and is the setting for the University of Arizona (40,000 students).
-On the outskirts of the city, Copper Crest, a tidy, established 55+ manufactured home community, makes its home.
+It has a distinct Southwestern flavor and is the setting for the University of Arizona (45,000 students).
+On the outskirts of the city sits Copper Crest, an established, gated 55+ manufactured home community with 357 residences.

 With the Tucson Mountains and Saguaro National Park as a backdrop, Copper Crest has a palapable desert quality.
-Its 300 homes are placed closely together and are light colored.
+Homes are placed close to each other and are light colored.
 Some of the residences are very modest with a just a carport and few improvements since they were first brought to the site in the early-1990s.
-Most homes, though, are attractive and have an attached garage and upgrades.
-These may include granite counter tops, ceramic flooring and a fireplace.
+Most homes, though, have a garage and upgrades, including granite counter tops, ceramic flooring and a fireplace.
 More expensive homes may also have vaulted ceilings, a great room and a screened-in porch.
-Most residences have two bedrooms and two baths but a few have three bedrooms.
+Most properties have two bedrooms and two baths but a few have three bedrooms.
 Streets are quiet but do not have sidewalks.
 Landscaping consists primarily of rocks, short trees and Saguaros.
+Pets are welcome.

 Amenities include the clubhouse, which has a fitness center, a billiards room, a library and a ceramics studio.
 An outdoor swimming pool, a hottub and a chipping green are further ways to stay busy.
 Social groups and activities are many and include an art group, bingo games, bowling, coffee get-togethers, line dancing, pot lucks, quilting, aerobics and others.